 If there isn’t an easy integration, you should probably consider a different technology that fits your processes better.
 Even if the better-integrating technology is more expensive, consider the time saved as an important ROI when weighing the overall cost of implementation.

-2. You don’t trust the data
+2. You don’t trust your data

 Are the integrations between your proptech systems firing the way they should?
 When the technologies you use to automate processes are creating errors instead of efficiencies for your team, it may be time to find a better solution.
 Even the small issues can turn into big issues over a longer period of time or when looking at the big picture and the amount of time it takes your team to check for accuracy.